 The Mobile Pho(ne) team wants to use whichever one you like to use better.

-I will walk you through how to help out the Pho Sho and Pho Real team use VSTS and Excel, respectively.
-Then you can help out the Mobile Phone team on your own using either process.
+I will walk you through how to help the Pho Sho and Pho Real team use VSTS and Excel.
+Then you can help the Mobile Phone team on your own using either process.
+You can toggle whether to use Epics/Features/Stories in the Settings gear and hit the Backlogs tab.

 Let me explain the different type of Work Items.